Nevada Landing Hotel and Casino

 Nevada Landing was a hotel and casino designed to resemble two riverboats.
 It was located in Jean, Nevada, United States, near the California state line, within a quarter mile of Interstate 15.
 The hotel, owned by MGM Resorts International, had 303 hotel rooms, four restaurants, over 800 slot machines (including video poker), live keno, table games, banquet facilities, and wedding services.
-The property was typically marketed with its sister hotel, the Gold Strike Hotel and Gambling Hall, still located across the I-15 freeway.
+The property was typically marketed with its sister hotel, the Gold Strike Hotel and Gambling Hall, located across the I-15 freeway.

 History

 The casino opened in 1989, built by a partnership that included David Belding, Mike Ensign and William Richardson.
 It was first owned by Gold Strike Resorts and in 1995 was sold to Circus Circus Enterprises.
 Circus Circus Enterprises became Mandalay Resort Group in 1999, and in 2004 was acquired by MGM Mirage.